GarimaK1/React-Practice/README.md

 2_github_finder: Using prop drilling and class components

+2_github_finder_class_practice: Created github-finder app on my own again to practice class components.
+Also clarified doubts about react-router-dom

 2_github_finder_hooks: Using prop drilling and functional components, React hooks

 2_github_finder_hooks_context: Using pure functional components using React hooks.
 Context API to manage state at application level.